agustinmista/positron/README.md

   shortcut is triggered.
 This can be used to, for instance, get the state of a sensor or read events.

-  + To implement a custom notification handler, you simply need provide an anonymous function of type:
+  + To implement a custom notification handler, you simply need to provide an anonymous function of type:

     `{ ok: boolean, body: string } => string`

-    The `ok` field indicates if the requests was successful, and `body` contains the raw data that the Home Assistant server replied with or an error message.
-The return value of this function should be content of the body of your custom notification.
+    The `ok` field indicates if the request was successful, and `body` contains the raw data that the Home Assistant server replied with or an error message.
+The return value of this function should be the content of the body of your custom notification.
 For instance, the default custom notification handler is:

     `res => res.ok ?
 'Ok' : res.body`